This is a list of the people behind the Professional Hypnotherapy Network with their contact details.

 Alloquor means “to speak / to encourage” and I set it up to combine my knowledge and experience and share what I have learned through my own journey and my love of education and research.
 I operated a private practice in Clinical Hypnotherapy however, I noticed that the way people access support is changing.
 Along with the fact that not everyone can afford one to one support therefore, I have tiered Alloquor towards online high quality research based e-Learning courses and group-work sessions delivered in a variety of settings

-Sarah is the person to contact for information on supervision, advising our members and leading our team of supervisors
+Sarah is the person to contact for information on research or supervision, advising our members and leading our team of supervisors

-As Supervision Officer, I am responsible for ensuring that all members regularly attend supervision, meet their membership requirements, as well as support those wishing to set up peer support groups or become supervisors in their area.
+In addition to this, I am responsible for ensuring that all members regularly attend supervision, meet their membership requirements, as well as support those wishing to set up peer support groups or become supervisors in their area.
+When a hypnotherapist stays up to date with the latest research and uses it to inform their practice, as well as attending regular supervision, everyone benefits – the client, the therapist, and the hypnotherapy profession as a whole.

 I run a hypnotherapy practice in Bristol where I specialise in working with anxiety, phobias and sleep-related issues.
 I am also a classroom assistant on the Hypnotherapy Practitioner Diploma run by Anglo-European College of Therapeutic Hypnosis.